IntrinTrans: LLM-based Intrinsic Code Translator for RISC-V Vector: Background and motivation

 \subsection{RISC-V Vector Extension}

 RISC-V is an emerging open-source RISC architecture.
 Its modular design allows the RISC-V architecture to better adapt to diverse processor design requirements across various application domains.
 Among its optional extensions, the RISC-V Vector Extension (RVV) provides data-level parallelism, substantially improving computational efficiency for data-intensive workloads.
 This extension defines a set of vector instructions and corresponding registers, enabling programs to exploit vector processing units to operate on large datasets in parallel.
 Li et al.~\cite{JCST-2101-11266} evaluated the performance benefits of RVV on computer vision algorithms and reported up to a 2.98× speedup, demonstrating the strong potential of RVV in high-performance computing domains.
+The RVV extension features a design philosophy that significantly diverges from traditional fixed-length SIMD architectures like Arm Neon.
+Its two core hardware features are Vector Length Agnosticism (VLA) and vector register grouping (\texttt{LMUL}).
+VLA allows the same vectorized binary code to run efficiently on hardware with different vector register lengths (\texttt{VLEN}, e.g., 128-bit or 256-bit) without modification, thereby providing binary compatibility.
+Meanwhile, \texttt{LMUL} permits grouping multiple physical vector registers into a single, logically larger register set, enabling a single instruction to process more data elements and offering additional flexibility for performance tuning.